AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 library(devtools)
 ~~~

 If MacOS is used, having Fortran installed is mandatory (for Linux and Windows environments is already installed).
-In case of error during the installation, follow the instructions in this [link](https://cran.r-project.org/bin/macosx/tools/).
+In case of error during the package installation, follow the instructions in this [link](https://cran.r-project.org/bin/macosx/tools/).

 The parallel version exploits *OpenMP* to speed up the computation doing CV, and it is highly recommended.
-How to set up *OpenMP* can be found [Here](#prerequisites-appendix).
+How to set up *OpenMP* can be found [here](#prerequisites-appendix).

 # Installation